bitsnaps/vuestic-admin/README.md

 ```
 $ npm install

-# serve with hot reload at localhost:8080 by default.
+# serve with hot reload at localhost:3000 by default.
 $ npm run serve
+# or
+$ npm run dev

 # build for production
 $ npm run build